Use the FormAssembly Lightning Component in Salesforce Experience Cloud

 5. Select all Available Apex Classes containing the "tfa." prefix namespace and add them to the Enabled Apex Classes

-• Note: Apex Classes are case-sensitive and the lowercase "tfa." classes may appear towards the bottom of the list.
+• Note: Apex Classes are case-sensitive and the lowercase "tfa." classes may appear near the bottom of the list.

 6. Click Save